bendudson/py4cl/index.md

 On python side:

-- pkgutil
+- numpy (optional)

 (other packages should be available in a standard python distribution - tested with CPython.)

 ## Installation